 Not long ago, a friend who uses the King James Version of the Bible wrote to me asking what she should say to friends who tell her the KJV is "inaccurate" Here is how I answered her:

 I grew up when the King James Version was the dominant Bible translation for the English-speaking world.
 As a result, most of the Scripture verses I can quote by memory are from the KJV.
-However, the New International Version is now the English version that I read from most often in the pulpit and in my own reading and study.
+However, the New International Version is now the English version I use most often in my personal reading and study as well as in the pulpit when I preach.

 It would be wrong to say the King James Version is inaccurate.
-That makes it sound like we believe there are significant mistakes in it.
+That makes it sound like there are significant mistakes in it.
 There are not.
 That translation was done by the best Bible scholars of that day.
 It is a masterpiece of literature.
 When read aloud, its passages sound majestic.

-However, we need to recognize that King James Version may not communicate very well to the non-believer today, given that in the 400 years since it was translated, the English language has undergone a lot of changes.
+However, we need to recognize that King James Version may not always communicate well to the non-believer today, given that in the 400 years since it was translated, the English language has undergone many changes.

 Certain verb forms are no longer used (thinketh, hath, goest, and loveth are examples).
 Pronoun forms such as ye, thee, thou, and thy have disappeared.
-Some words, such as "gay" that is used in James, have shifted in meaning.
+Some words, such as "gay," that is used in the book of James, have shifted in meaning.
 When Jesus spoke of what was "meet" in Mark 6, He meant what was proper or fitting.
 Other words have disappeared from use while new ones have taken their place.
 Words like "bade" (ask or tell), "ere," and "dryshod," for instance, are no longer used by English speakers.

-For this reason, I encourage people who love the King James Version to also have a newer English translation (either in print or online such as sites like Biblegateway.com) to compare the wording when the meaning from the KJV is not clear or when you want to communicate with a non-believer.
+For this reason, I encourage people who love the King James Version to also have a newer English translation (either in print or online using sites like Biblegateway.com and Biblehub.com) to compare the wording when the meaning from the KJV is not clear or when you want to communicate with a non-believer.